Now: origin server hardening

 Later: repeatable rollout

-After a few managed pilots prove the model, the project can move toward more repeatable
+After a few selected pilots prove the model, the project can move toward more repeatable

 provisioning.
 The likely shape includes: